hanyang1999/hanyang1999.github.io/_news/announcement_5.md

 related_posts: false
 ---

-I start my internship as an Applied Research PhD Intern at Capital One, working on LLM Alignment (RLHF and DPO).
+I start my internship as an Applied Research PhD Intern at Capital One, working on LLM alignment (RLHF and DPO).